 Care/of creatine is made up of creatine monohydrate: the amino acid’s most extensively studied form .
 It’s sourced from Germany and made without soy, dairy, or animal ingredients, so it’s vegan friendly, too.
 An added bonus?
 It’s designed to mix into your favorite drink without an added taste.

 Since every person has different needs, there’s no dosage that works for everyone.
 That said, a little creatine can go a long way.
-One study completed by the Asian Journal of Sports Medicine revealed that participants who supplemented with just 5 grams per day experienced an increase in muscle strength power and performance.* Care/of creatine comes in pre-measured 5 gram packets that make mixing on-the-go easier.
+One study completed by the Asian Journal of Sports Medicine revealed that participants who exercised, ate healthy, and supplemented with just 5 grams per day experienced an increase in muscle strength, power, and performance.*

 You can take creatine at any time of day, mixed with a cold liquid like water or juice.
 Research on whether to take creatine before or after a workout is mixed, but the bottom line is that it’s best taken on the same day as your workout.